August-Bolter/SWEN303-Project/pros_cons_designs.md

 *  The design is always intuitive to the creator, however it must always be tested by a sample target audience.
 An example would be seeing which button people click to ‘Ask a question’.

 **Status**
-*  Lacks status updates such as the popups when user is hovering over options.
+*  Lacks status updates such as popups when user is hovering over options.

 **Shortcuts**
 *  No shortcuts currently implemented, to do frequent use cases.
 Have to do everything with mouse and going back to Dashboard